 Eligibility may be extended for up to a year related to family, parental, or medical leave.
 Leave for other causes will be considered on a case-by-case basis.
-To request an extension of eligibility, please provide the following by May 1, 2025 (email documents to Robyn Bailey at rbailey@naspghan.org):
+To request an extension of eligibility, please provide the following beginning April 18th (email documents to grants@naspghan.org):

-1. A brief summary of the dates and reason for leave (please do not give personal health information).
-Please see example requests in Section A8 (https://grants.nih.gov/faqs#/early-investigators.htm?anchor=55044)

-2. Letter from Human Resources or Division Chief specifying leave dates.
+- 1. A brief summary of the dates and reason for leave (please do not give personal health information).
+Please see example requests in Section A8 (https://grants.nih.gov/fags#/early-investigators.htm?anchor=55044) - 2.
+Letter from Human Resources or Division Chief specifying leave dates.